Bankoga/golem/README.md

 ### Consequences

-Well aside from these ideas being to practice more quickly than I am capable of, which really isn't important.
+Well aside from others being able to take these ideas and put them into practice more quickly than I am capable of, which really isn't important.
 I do not matter.
 You do not matter.
 Nothing matters.
 Thus everything matters.

 There are lot of ramifications to this, most of which I'll not bother to record.
 For the purposes of this doc, we can say the following: